robinschuere/archive/scrum/board-structure.md

 - Refined: A feature was refined in stories.
   - As soon as one of these stories gets a working status, the status of the feature should be changed to `Active`.
 Should be automated!
 - Active: A feature is being actively worked on.
-  - As soon as all the stories have a completed state, the status of the feature should be changed to `Validate`.
+  - As soon as all the stories have a completed state, the status of the feature should be changed to `To Validate`.
 Should be automated!
-- Validate: A feature that has been worked on but still needs to be validated by the stakeholders and PO.
+- To Validate: A feature that has been worked on but still needs to be validated by the stakeholders and PO.
+  - PO changes the status to `Validating` to validate the complete feature.
+- Validating: A feature is being validated
   - Should the feature not be completed (Not enough depth of the story was provided or something else).
-    - PO creates session for story refinement
+    - PO creates session for extra story refinement
     - The team creates new stories to be made with regards to the feature.
     - After the session, the PO changes the status of the feature to `Active`.
   - Should the feature be completed (True Definition of Done).
     - PO creates an appointment for a Demo to all stakeholders and scrummees
     - PO changes the status to `To Demo`.
-- To Demo: A feature is shown through a demo to the different stakeholders and Scrummees
+- To Demo: A feature is ready for demo for the different stakeholders and Scrummees
-  - PO changes the status to `Completed`.
+  - When the feature was completed, but new insights were learned, the status should be changed to `Completed` and a new Feature request should be made.
+  - When the feature was almost complete, but the stakeholders miss something, the missing topics should be re-analysed as to complete the feature.
+The feature status changes to `Approved` and should be  picked up as soon as possible by an analyst, preferably the one that did the first analysis.
 - Closed: A feature final state for completion or abandonment.

 What If ...